Palicourea elata

-Palicourea elata, formerly Psychotria elata, commonly known as girlfriend kiss and labios de puta, is a tropical plant that ranges from Central to South American rain forests in countries such as Mexico, Costa Rica, Ecuador, Panama, and Colombia.
+Palicourea elata, formerly Psychotria elata, commonly known as girlfriend kiss and labios de puta, is a tropical plant that ranges from Central to South American rainforests in countries such as Mexico, Costa Rica, Ecuador, Panama, and Colombia.

 The plant is most notable for its distinctly shaped red bracts and is consequently nicknamed “Hot Lips”.
 Though the bright red bracts are considered its most flashy feature, they are not the actual flowers of the plant but instead extravagant leaves.
-Just like human lips, the hot lips plant comes in a variety of shapes and forms offering a vast array of plants.
+The hot lips plant comes in a variety of shapes and forms.
 P. elata is well-studied and has been documented over centuries to provide various health benefits to native communities.
 Due to these benefits and the overall appearance of the plant, it has been over-harvested and is now endangered.